How does your garden grow? Choosing the right irrigation system

 Many farmers cannot rely on rainfall alone to adequately water their crops.
-This could be because they grow in drier climates, experience unpredictable rainfall patterns or want to increase how much they produce over the year.
+This could be because they grow in drier climates, experience unpredictable rainfall patterns, or want to increase how much they produce over the year.

 The reasons why farmers use one system over another are varied and sometimes complex, and the type of system can greatly impact crop yields as well as the water footprint of a particular crop.